karlentwistle/dyno_scaler/README.md

 # TODO

 - Store Pipeline#api_key with [active_record_encryption](https://guides.rubyonrails.org/active_record_encryption.html)
-- Add optional ENV variable to be set when dyno is boosting
 - Add page
   - Cost savings page (so users can see how much money they've saved with dyno scaler)
 - Style